 Some merchants may have the need to associate multiple routes with the same merchant profile.
 The most common example of this is routing Credit Cards to one processing institution and Gift Cards to another.
-Monetra can do this routing automatically behind the scenes using "Sub Accounts".
+Monetra can do this routing automatically behind the scenes using different routes (or sometimes referred to as sub accounts).
 Such additional routes must not conflict with each other, meaning they cannot be set up to process the same card types and transactions; they must differ in some way.